Things to See

 Royal College of Surgeons’ Museum Edinburgh

+The Surgeon’s Hall Museum collection grew from 1699.
+In the 1800’s the Museum had expanded to include remarkable collections donated by famous people and inventors.
+There are three sections to the museum and many exhibitions held throughout the year.
 The Royal College of Surgeons Quin-centenary 2005 Bronze Plaque at the entrance to the College and Museum and the gardens and bronze sculpture at the entrance to the Royal College of Surgeons building.

 HINC SANITAS | FROM HERE HEALTH

 The Sculpture is of two hands holding a scalpel.

 The inscription on the plaque reads; HINC SANITAS | FROM HERE HEALTH | THIS SCULPTURE BY | MR DENYS MITCHELL | WAS UNVEILED BY | THE RIGHT HONOURABLE | NORMAN IRONS | LORD PROVOST OF EDINBURGH | ON 6 DECEMBER 1994

 J.K Rowling or Joanne Rowling was born on 31st July 1965 in a town called Yate in Gloucestershire.
 Joanne Rowling and her daughter moved to Edinburgh in 1994.
 She wrote seven Harry Potter books which have been made into movies for the big screen.
 J.K.
 Rowling is still a resident in Edinburgh.